gabrielrv228/Job_CICD/README.md

  * [Script](./test_gcloudstorage.py) for bucket size check coded in python
  ## Instructions:

- * At first, for safety reasons we need to create a service account with only the necessary roles for performing the task.:
+ * At first, for safety reasons we need to create a service account with only the necessary roles for performing the task, then we create a json key and export it.
-  Create a project and an user, then we create a custom IAM role and assign it to the previously created user.
-  Then you have to create a service account and assign it the Storage Admin Role.
-  If you don't know how to do it [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts) you have all the requiered documentation.